sorascode/igneous-machines/README.md

 ### Igneous Miner
 The **Igneous Miner** is able to use tools and fuel to mine the block in front of it.
 If it is given an axe for example it will be able to chop wood, with a pickaxe stone, etc.

+It also allows for inserting/extracting items via hoppers from different sides.
+Fuel from the side, tools from the top and mined blocks can be extracted from the bottom.

 **!
 WORK IN PROGRESS ! (not available in current version)**

 <br/>